prismarinenetwork/Simple-Gemini-Ai-In-Python/README.md

 4.)
 Also make sure that you save your key in the same directory you are running the python file at

-How to use:Hold down "~" on your keyboard
+How to use: Hold down "~" on your keyboard